Morphological Network: How Far Can We Go with Morphological Neurons?: Introduction

+The contributions of this work can be summarized as follows. \begin{enumerate} \item We have theoretically analyzed the properties of the morphological neurons and have shown that not all sequences of neurons are useful as some of them may be represented using fewer neurons. \item One such useful sequence is a layer of both dilation and erosion operations, followed by a layer computing a linear combination of the outputs.
+We call this a \emph{Morphological Block}. \item We have shown that a morphological block represents a sum of hinge functions.
+Sum hinge functions work well for tasks like regression, classification and function approximation~\cite{breiman1993hinging}. \item We have proved that a sequence of two morphological blocks can approximate any continuous function over arbitrary compact sets. \item We have shown due to the nonlinear nature of these operators, the neurons can learn more complex decision boundaries with a similar number of parameters. \end{enumerate}

 The rest of the paper is organized as follows.
-Existing works that tried to combine morphological operations and neural networks are briefly outlined in Section~\ref{sec:rel_work}.
-Some other related works are also mentioned in this section.
-In Section~\ref{sec:morph_net}, we describe our morphological network along with a theoretical analysis of its capabilities.
-Section~\ref{sec:results} provides a few applications of the proposed networks.
+Existing works that has experimented with morphological neurons are briefly outlined in Section~\ref{sec:rel_work}.
+In Section~\ref{sec:morph_net}, we describe morphological neurons and theoretically analyse their properties.
+Section~\ref{sec:results} provides empirical validation of the proposed structure.
 Finally, concluding remarks are presented in Section~\ref{sec:conclustion}.